The Legalities of Getting Married

 As of March 29 2014, this includes same-sex couples.
 For the most part the rules are the same as for heterosexuals, except that certain venues will not hold same-sex marriages.
 You should make sure that the building has been registered for the marriage of same-sex couples, and that it is permitted by the religious organisation, if applicable.
 Besides this, our information on how to get married is equally valid for same-sex marriages.

 Note that you can get married in Scotland without parental consent if you are under 18.
-However same-sex marriage is not yet possible in Scotland, nevertheless a bill that allows same-sex marriages to be performed, is expected to be passed later this year.
+Same-sex marriage became legal in Scotland on December 17th 2014.

 We also have a separate page specifically on registering civil partnerships.